Interesting Cyprus Facts

 A DIVIDED COUNTRY

-Cyprus has remained politically divided since 1974 after a brief war with Turkey.
-Political upheaval, as well as tensions between the Greek and Turkish Cypriot communities on the island, directly led to the Turkish intervention, resulting in partition and the de facto division of the island.
-Greek Cypriots were repatriated to the south and Turkish Cypriots to the north after the occupation of the northern part of the island by Turkey.
-The two communities have lived apart on the island ever since the unrecognised breakaway state of the Turkish Republic of Northern Cyprus was later formed, cementing the new political stance that still exists on the island.
 The south of Cyprus today makes up the legally recognised Republic of Cyprus, whilst the Turkish-controlled northern part of the island remains an occupied territory only recognised by Turkey.
-A UN buffer zone, known as the Green Line, runs through the Capital city, Nicosia, which remains the last divided city in the entire world.
-Cyprus as a whole joined the European Union in 2004, although membership of the unrecognised north of the island remains suspended until a solution can be found.
+A United Nations buffer zone, known as the Green Line, runs through the Capital city, Nicosia.
+This remains the last divided city in the entire world.
+The Republic of Cyprus as a whole joined the European Union in 2004, although membership of the unrecognised north of the island remains suspended.
 Negotiations for reunification or a lasting settlement have continued for decades.
-These have come in the form of a constant series of peace talks, and various confidence-building measures, with minimal results.
+These have come in the form of a constant series of peace talks and various confidence-building measures, with minimal results.

 A EUROPEAN COUNTRY